Arlington, Virginia, travel guide

 If you’re a history nerd, paying your respects is a must-visit.
 Arlington has some of the most impressive monuments in the United States.
 The county should be on your travel list for any US road trip.
 As well as being a center of history, Arlington has an active nightlife and an impressive variety of restaurants.
 It’s the perfect add-on to a trip to Washington, and you can cover most of the county with a weekend trip.
 Arlington sits just across the Potomac River from Washington, DC, making it easily accessible from anywhere in the United States.
 Another great city is Alexandria, Virginia, just a few minutes from Arlington.

 When Is The Best Time To Visit Arlington, VA?

-The only person who can determine when the best time to visit will be you.
+You are the only person who can determine the best time to visit.
 You’ll want to decide what is most important for your trip.
-Do you want to get the best weather or save a few dollars by going off-peak?
+Do you like the best weather or save a few dollars by going off-peak?

 You’ll want to decide what weather works best for you and your planned activities.
 September will be the perfect all-around choice if you’re flexible with dates.

 Airports near Arlington, VA